gphiliprogers/finders/cheatsheetfinder.md

 - One-Pagers
 - Posters

-Note: The term "Cheat Sheet" will be used as a general category for the remainder of the refences on this page.
+Note: The term "cheat sheet" will be used as a general category for the remainder of the refences on this page.

 - The Cheat Sheet Finder includes the following categories:
    - Psychological Safety
    - Kanban, eXtreme Programming (XP), Scrum
-   - Softwaree Development
+   - Software Development
 - For each category, there are multiple cheat sheets.
 For each of those cheat sheets, you can find:
-  - The author(s) of the Cheat Sheet (or name of the organization hosting the content)
+  - The author(s) of the cheat sheet (or name of the organization hosting the content)
-  - A short description of what the Cheat Sheet describes
+  - A short description of what the cheat sheet describes
-  - Name of Cheet Sheet, along with link to view or download
+  - Name of cheat sheet, along with link to view or download

 **[Back to Finders home](https://gphiliprogers.github.io/finders/)**